MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part3-receipts.md

 3. Choose Actions, and then select one of the following options.

     - If you are receiving goods and services without an invoice, select Receive the PO Items.

     - If you are receiving goods and services accompanied by an invoice, select Receive and Invoice the PO Items.

 4. The Select Purchase Order Items window and the Receivings Transaction Entry window will open.

     In the Select Purchase Order Items window, New, Released, or Change Order purchase orders that have one or more items with a quantity remaining to receive will be displayed.
 The purchase order that you entered in the Purchase Order Entry window will be selected in the tree view.
 Each item on the purchase order that is available to be received in the scrolling window is marked.

 5. Select a sorting option.

 6. Mark the check boxes next to the items to receive.
 To select all items displayed in the scrolling window, choose Mark All.

+    > [!NOTE]
-*When you choose Mark All or Unmark All, only items displayed in the scrolling window will be marked or unmarked.
+    > When you choose Mark All or Unmark All, only items displayed in the scrolling window will be marked or unmarked.
 For example, if a purchase order is selected in the tree view, only items from that purchase order will be displayed in the scrolling window, and only those items will be marked when you choose Mark All.
-To mark or unmark all items for a vendor, the vendor ID must be selected in the tree view.*
+To mark or unmark all items for a vendor, the vendor ID must be selected in the tree view.

 7. Select whether to display all items or only items marked to receive.